 Each year the children and young people collect for a charity, either in this country or overseas.
-In 2017 they will be supporting Canine Partners.
+In 2018 they will be supporting Mercy Ships.

 On Saturday 10 June, we had a Bingo night in aid of Canine Partners in the Abbey Hall and we were delighted to have more people than last year.
 Everyone enjoyed the event, especially the food!